Joon-Klaps/viralgenie/docs/workflow/variant_and_refinement.md

 The following steps are implemented for variant filtering.

 - [only for `BCFtools`]: split up multiallelic sites into biallelicl records and SNPs and indels should be merged into a single record.
 - Variant filtering: filter out variants with an allelic depth of less than 75% of the average depth of the sample.
 - [only for `iVar`]: strand bias correction & collapsing variants belonging to the same codon.

 !!!
 Info
     If these filtering options are not to your liking, you can modify all of them.
 See the section on [configuration](../customisation/configuration.md) for more information on how to do so.

+## Mapping statistics

+Viralgenie uses multiple tools to get statitics on the variants and on the read mapping.
+These tools are:

+- [`samtools flagstat`](https://www.htslib.org/doc/samtools-flagstat.html) to get the number of reads that are mapped, unmapped, paired, etc.
+- [`samtools idxstats`](https://www.htslib.org/doc/samtools-idxstats.html) to get the number of reads that are mapped to each reference sequence.
+- [`samtools stats`](https://www.htslib.org/doc/samtools-stats.html) to collects statistics from BAM files and outputs in a text format.
+- [`picard CollectMultipleMetrics`](https://broadinstitute.github.io/picard/command-line-overview.html#CollectMultipleMetrics) to collect multiple metrics from a BAM file.
+- [`mosdepth`](https://github.com/brentp/mosdepth) to calculate genome-wide sequencing coverage.

+There is a little overlap between the tools, but they all provide a different perspective on the mapping statistics.

+> By default, all these tools are run, but they can be skipped with the argument `--mapping_stats false`.
+In case the intermediate mapping statistics (for intermediate refinement cycles) don't need to be determined, `--mapping_stats`.

+## Consensus calling

+The consensus genome is updated with the variants of sufficient quality, either the ones determined previously in variant [calling](#variant-calling) and [filtering](#variant-filtering) for the `--consensus_caller` `bcftools` or they are redetermined for `ivar`.